-3.1 In the current (2007-08) financial year Gosport Borough Council, together with other members of the Southern Home Loans Partnership Scheme Consortium (Portsmouth, Eastleigh and Chichester) made a bid for funding from the Regional Housing Board.
+3.1 In the 2007- 2008 financial year Gosport Borough Council, together with other members of the Southern Home Loans Partnership Scheme Consortium (Portsmouth, Eastleigh and Chichester) made a bid for funding from the Regional Housing Board.
 The bid was based on the further operation and promotion of the good work already undertaken by all the Consortium Members on the Southern Home Loans Partnership Scheme project; and the promotion of the Decent Homes Standard in the private sector, mainly via energy efficiency measures.
-The bid was successful and may result in funds of up to £80,000 per annum, for three years, being made available to Gosport Borough Council (hence resulting in real savings to the Borough Council) to assist in the promotion and running costs of the Southern Home Loans Partnership Scheme and the promotion of the Decent Homes Standard/energy efficiency in the private sector.
+The bid was successful and resulted in funds being made available to Gosport Borough Council (hence resulting in real savings to the Council) to assist in the promotion and running costs of the Southern Home Loans Partnership Scheme and the promotion of the Decent Homes Standard/energy efficiency in the private sector.

-- 3.2 Under the provisions of the Crime and Disorder Act 1998, Section 17; it is the duty of all local authorities to consider the crime and disorder implications of their actions in the exercise of their various functions.
-With regards to this Report, there are two items that could reasonably be deemed as aiding in the prevention of crime and disorder in the Borough.
+- 3.2 One part of the successful bid to the Regional Housing Board was the partial support of the Homecheck Scheme currently operated by Environmental Health.
+As Members will be aware, the Homecheck Scheme provides a free home health and safety check for vulnerable households in the Borough who are aged over 60, the registered disabled and those with a child under 5 years of age.
+The valuable work the Homecheck Scheme undertakes, such as removing trip hazards, providing free smoke detectors and improved door and window security, helps to reduce the number of home accidents and makes people feel safer in their own homes.
+As part of the successful bid all the materials supplied under the Homecheck Scheme will be paid for by the Regional Housing Board.
+Furthermore, the officer who undertakes the home-checks has been trained in and has received the City & Guilds Certificate in Energy Awareness, so has undertaken to promote energy efficiency as part of his visit.
+This will involve promoting any of the free or heavily discounted insulation schemes currently available.
+In recognition of this valuable work it is proposed to assist the funding of the Homecheck Scheme with £5,000. - 3.3 Under the provisions of the Crime and Disorder Act 1998, Section 17; it is the duty of all Local Authorities to consider the crime and disorder implications of their actions in the exercise of their various functions.
+With regards to this report, there are two items that could reasonably be deemed as aiding in the prevention of crime and disorder in the Borough.
 These two grant aided proposals are: - - Handyperson Scheme: This provides elderly and registered disabled residents (not in employment nor in receipt of a pension) with the opportunity of using a reliable workman (employed by a non-profit making charity, In Touch) to undertake minor works of repair or maintenance at a reduced cost to themselves, as the service is subsidised by the local authority.
 The Handyperson may carry out works such as providing improved security locks, door chains etc. These works will, hopefully, lessen the chances of that home being targeted by intruders as well as reducing this fear for the occupant.
-See 8.5 in the Housing Renewal Policy 2008-09. - Discretionary Conversion Grants: These small grants often provide the impetus to private landlords to convert empty commercial properties (shops, offices etc) into self-contained units of accommodation for renting in the private sector.
+See 8.5 in the Housing Renewal Policy 2009 -2010. - Discretionary Conversion Grants: These small grants often provide the impetus to private landlords to convert empty commercial properties (shops, offices etc) into self-contained units of accommodation for renting in the private sector.
 Frequently an empty shop or public house can attract unwarranted damage by vandals.
 The conversion of these properties into self-contained units removes this criminal temptation, as well as providing much needed accommodation.
-See 8.3 in the Housing Renewal Policy 2008-09.
+See 8.3 in the Housing Renewal Policy 2009 - 2010.